afenix/unit-2/README.md

 ## Project Overview

 This project is designed to further our understanding and skills in geovisualization through the creation of an interactive Leaflet map.
-The map highlights significant locations and events in queer history over the past century (created by author), using geoJSON data to represent these spatially and temporally.

-NOTE: This repository offers tools for geospatial analysis, excluding the sensitive GeoJSON data to prevent misuse.
-For data access, contact me at alister.fenix@way-find.com, detailing your usage intentions and audience.

-Meanwhile, you're invited to explore the code, enhance documentation, or provide feedback.
-Your involvement is valuable for the project's growth and ethical use, even without the data.
+The map highlights vandalism from 2015 to 2023 summarized by neighborhoods in Portland, Oregon.

 ## Files